6.2. Figure Management¶

 that is represented by

-uiItem (see Creating advanced dialogs and windows).
+uiItem (see Creating customized dialogs, windows and dock widgets).
 If you provide no further parameter (besides handle) to the figure constructor, a figure with one

 plot area is created.
 If you want to create a grid of more plot areas, you need to give the number of rows and columns as argument to the constructor: